Get started

 Pros:

-• Speech-to-Speech API: handles the full conversational pipeline (speech in, LLM reasoning, speech out) through a single API call.
+• Realtime API: handles the full conversational pipeline (speech in, LLM reasoning, speech out) through a single API call.
 Orchestration, turn-taking, and interruption handling are native.
 Model-agnostic across OpenAI, Anthropic, Google, and Mistral.
 For developer tools, this means voice interaction ships as one integration, not a stitched-together pipeline.

 • Production-grade platform infrastructure: built on a lightning-fast C++ core for realtime multimodal interactions.
 Integrated observability (traces and logs across the full pipeline) lets developer tool teams correlate voice quality with product metrics like feature adoption, code acceptance rate, and retention.
 Live experimentation enables instant deployment of new models and configurations against user metrics.